Manishram-ai/Research-Agent-for-SWE-and-HWE-Tools/README.md

 - **Rate limits/network**: Retry after a minute; Firecrawl/LLM providers may throttle.

 ## Notes
-- No license file is included; add one if you plan to share/distribute.
 - You can swap models or providers by adjusting `ChatGroq` in `src/workflow.py`.